evanJensengit/UWB-Hacks-From-Home/README.md

 # Covid-19 Business Trip Planner
 Visit our website at http://businesstripfinder.azurewebsites.net/.<br/>

-This is a project for the <a href="https://uwbhacks-from-home.devpost.com/">UWB Hacks From Home</a> - the fourth annual (and second virtual!) hackathon at the University of Washington, Bothell.
-You can find more details about our site at <a href="https://devpost.com/software/business-trip-planner.">Devpost.</a><br/>
+This is a project for <a href="https://uwbhacks-from-home.devpost.com/">UWB Hacks From Home</a> - the fourth annual (and second virtual!) hackathon at the University of Washington, Bothell.
+You can find more details about our site at <a href="https://devpost.com/software/business-trip-planner">Devpost</a>.<br/>

 Check out the demo video of our website: https://www.youtube.com/watch?v=lTEepG5xxQY.